Frobenius endomorphism: Definition

 This means that the Frobenius endomorphism is a natural transformation from the identity functor on the category of characteristic p rings to itself.

 If the ring R is a ring with no nilpotent elements, then the Frobenius endomorphism is injective: F(r) = 0 means r = 0, which by definition means that r is nilpotent of order at most p.
 In fact, this is necessary and sufficient, because if r is any nilpotent, then one of its powers will be nilpotent of order at most p.
 In particular, if R is a field then the Frobenius endomorphism is injective.

 The Frobenius morphism is not necessarily surjective, even when R is a field.
 For example, let K = F_{p}(t) be the finite field of p elements together with a single transcendental element; equivalently, K is the field of rational functions with coefficients in F_{p}.
 Then the image of F does not contain t.
-If it did, then there would be a rational function q(t)/r(t) whose p-th power q(t)^{p}/r(t)^{p} would equal t.
-But the degree of this p-th power (the difference between the degrees of its numerator and denominator) is p deg(q) − p deg(r), which is a multiple of p.
+If it did, then there would be a rational function q(t)/r(t) whose pth power q(t)^{p}/r(t)^{p} would equal t.
+But the degree of this pth power (the difference between the degrees of its numerator and denominator) is p deg(q) − p deg(r), which is a multiple of p.
 In particular, it can't be 1, which is the degree of t.
 This is a contradiction; so t is not in the image of F.

 A field K is called perfect if either it is of characteristic zero or it is of positive characteristic and its Frobenius endomorphism is an automorphism.
 For example, all finite fields are perfect.